Hanna Lassen/Getty Images

 Since we've already outlined everything you need to know about buying a Chanel handbag, we thought we'd add another Purse 101 course into our archives, this time honing in on exactly how to buy a Louis Vuitton bag.
 To get some expert insight, we reached out to Ashley Ricketts, ThredUp's Luxe manager, for her know-how on what you should look out for, plus which styles to pick and which to avoid.

 Ahead, Ricketts dishes her top tips on buying a Louis Vuitton bag.
-Trust us—once you finish reading through the guide, you'll feel much better about making a purchase.
+Trust us—once you finish reading through the guide, you may feel better about making a purchase if that's of interest to you right now.

 1. Do Your Research